1 Thessalonians Chapter 4

 Clearly, they had an imminent view of Christ’s return, and Paul had left the impression it could happen in their lifetime.
 Their confusion came as they were being persecuted, and experience they thought they were to be delivered from, by the Lord’s return (3:3-4).

 1 Thessalonians 4:13 "But I would not have you to be ignorant, brethren, concerning them which are asleep, that ye sorrow not, even as others which have no hope."

-Those who sleep are identified in verse 16 as “the dead in Christ.”
-The people, in ignorance, had come to the conclusion that those who die miss the Lord’s return and they were grieved over their absence at such a glorious event.
+Those who sleep are identified (in verse 16), as “the dead in Christ.”
+The people, in ignorance, had concluded that those who die miss the Lord’s return and they were grieved over their absence at such a glorious event.